DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-15-withdrawing-an-application-iteration-2.md

 We do have a concern that some providers may withdraw an application instead of rejecting it.
 If this happens, we may explore capturing a reason as a potential solution.

-We'll look out for unexpectedly high levels of use of this new feature.
+We’ll look out for unexpectedly high levels of use of this new feature.

 ## Emails